IBM-Cloud/hpc-cluster-symphony/README.md

 # hpc-cluster-symphony
 Repository for the HPC Cluster Symphony implementation files.

-# Deployment with Schematics on IBM Cloud
+# Deployment with Schematics CLI on IBM Cloud

 Initial configuration: